bfpill/guessTheArea/README.md

 If the rounds have not all been played out, the game will advance to the next round via game.nextRound().
 The timer is restarted aswell.

+Communications with Client Log

+June 8 2021 Project Completed

+May 28 2021 Email thread about project

+May 10 2021 --- Interview with Alison about more potential project ideas, settled on making an interactive program to help student understand area better.

+Feb 16 2021 --- First email with Alison, discussed potential project ideas

 BIBLIOGRAPHY: